Actions

 "Ilya."

 "And strict," Ilya added, a smile creeping back into his voice.
-"Very important distinction."
+"Very important difference."

 Shane’s phone buzzed again on the counter between them.